Franklindot04/travel-sre-ai-platform/README.md

 - Alertmanager merges AlertmanagerConfig
 - Slack receives alerts
 - Kubernetes manifests are clean and reproducible
-- Repo is clean, professional, and GitHub‑ready
+- Repo is clean, professional and GitHub‑ready

 ---